vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

     vp.connect("VerticaDSN")

-Create the :py:mod:`vDataFrame` of the datasets:
+Create the :py:mod:`~verticapy.vDataFrame` of the datasets:

 .. code-block:: python